Adam Fieled (Plymouth Meeting, Pennsylvania, USA): "Into the Dawn"

-If I had made it— vodka-rocked, summer-burnt—
+If I contrived it— vodka-rocked, summer-burnt—

 from Moody’s Pub in Andersonville to her pad,

-remains.
-Stacy had her own obscurity levels to
+what might’ve been, remains.
+Stacy had her own obscurity

-deal with— the filthy rich minister’s daughter
+skirmish to surmount— the filthy rich minister’s daughter

-in love with my first full-length.
+fallen in love with my first full-length.
 There they were,

 covering the plush, green-toned flat symbolically,

-book, the actual bible with the bible I had
+book— the actual bible, with the bible I had

-dilemma I would’ve uncovered, maybe roughly,
+heist I would’ve uncovered, maybe roughly,

 in that flat.
 Not in her bed, I would guess—